 Each film creates its own language.
 Call Me by Your Name’s language foregrounds tactility via images of bare skin, cooling water, and curvaceous, fecund fruits.
 In this intoxicating, immersive world of sun-kissed, sweating bodies, touch is explicitly sensual and pleasurable.
 Guadagnino’s history of linking food and sex in both I Am Love (2009) and A Bigger Splash (2015) finds full expression here too, but more importantly, touch is Elio’s and Oliver’s primary mode for communicating how they feel about each other.
 Words repeatedly fail them so they let their bodies do the talking.
 Call Me by Your Name is a film in which dialogue is used minimally for maximum effect.
 Its most powerful moments contain little or no speaking at all.
 This creates an erotic framework in which Elio and Oliver use touch to express their desire, but also curiosity, compassion, adoration, fear, and self-knowledge.
 Every touch between these young men’s bodies – a hand on a shoulder, a finger tracing lips, a playful, awkward hug, the tangling of toes – delivers a deeply erotic and emotional sensation that extends our understanding of who they are and what they want.

 Importantly, Guadagnino isn’t only interested in the moments when Elio and Oliver do touch, but in also making us feel the space between them when they don’t, and how urgent their desire to touch and be touched is.
 Call Me by Your Name’s erotic tension is inflamed by the long stretches of time in which Elio and Oliver want to touch but are not touching each other at all.
 Wide shots, low camerawork, and measured pacing stretch out time and space.
 We see how Elio and Oliver relate to each other’s bodies and how they communicate without words.
-For much of the film they hold each other at a distance – always watching each other, but unsure if or when to move closer.
+For much of the film they hold each other at a distance, unsure if or when to move closer.
 Touch is a physical language for developing sexual intimacy that Elio, in particular, learns to speak and comprehend slowly and awkwardly, then most eloquently, when it’s almost too late.

 Both Elio and Oliver have a personal dialogue with touch that they eventually share.
 From the start of Call Me by Your Name it seems almost unnatural to us that they are not communicating with each other in the same way, sewing another layer of urgency into their unspoken desire.
 One of Oliver’s earliest physical gestures underlines his tactility.
 On his first morning at the villa, he descends the stairs and his hand touches a textured wall hanging.
 Later, at breakfast, this sensual engagement with his surroundings continues.
 Oliver smashes into a soft-boiled egg and delights at the golden yolk that spurts forth.
 More than just indicating his ineptitude, this gesture tells us something more, reinforced when Oliver greedily gulps apricot juice and the camera records it, as if it’s Elio’s watchful eye, with both curiosity and reverence.
 Oliver’s repeated statement, first in relation to the eggs, then in relation to Elio, that, “I know myself,” confirms a voluptuous hunger.
 Oliver’s ease with touch is reinforced later in the film when his finger traces the lips of the bronze statue brought up at Lake Garda – a gesture that achieves its sensual promise when Oliver repeats it on Elio’s eager mouth prior to their first kiss, and then again when they are in bed together.